 FAQs

-Why are we now emailing the superintendent?
+Why are we now emailing state legislators?

-Is this a city or county issue?
+Is this a city, county, or state issue?

 I don’t have kids at these schools.
 Does this affect me?